 “Foolish boy.
 Don’t you know anything about Fantasia?
 It’s the world of human fantasy.
 Every part, every creature of it, is a piece of the dreams and hopes of mankind.
 Therefore, it has no boundaries…I am the servant of the power behind the Nothing.
 It’s the emptiness that’s left.
 It’s like a despair, destroying this world.
 And I have been trying to help it…Because people who have no hopes are easy to control.
-And whoever has control has the power.
-I was sent to kill the only one who could have stopped the Nothing.
-I lost him in the Swamps of Sadness.”
+And whoever has control has the power.”

 In this class we will study English / Language Arts / Humanities / Writing in a way that answers the following questions: